cvbate/NYCAirQuality/README.md

 There are a number of factors that could contribute to the decrease we see in Aerosol to that of our "pre" data, like wind.....

-It was suprising that co/aerosol levels would be lower outside of parks than inside of parks.
+It was surprising that co/aerosol levels would be lower outside of parks than inside of parks.
+There a couple of possibilities including:

+1. inaccuracies in the data
+1. issue with the sql query
+1. the parks being mostly grass, or parks of playgrounds, skate parks, the size of parks ect could influence the data.
+1. outside variable influencing results
+1. The could be more trees overall outside of parks than inside all parks(due to reasons described in  #3 and #4)

 However, overall more analysis is needed.
-In the next couple weeks, for my own curiosity, I will do a comparison of co/aerosol levels in relation to EVI masked for elevation(so as to only include trees and not grass)
+In the next couple weeks, for my own curiosity, I will do a comparison of co/aerosol levels in relation to EVI masked for elevation(so as to only include trees and not grass) and create the same charts and conduct the same statistical tests.
+This is a better method to determine how vegetation impacts CO/Aerosol levels than of inside/outside of parks

+I actually will be doing this analysis in the next couple weeks for the sake of my own curiosity.

 #### Troubleshooting